havenS/ladderjs/docs/usage.md

 ## Configure database \(optional\) {#configure-database}

-To use **LadderJS **you need a Postgre SQL database.
+To use **LadderJS **with an authentication and a private area, you need a PostgreSQL database.

-First, create a Postgre SQL database:
+First, create a PostgreSQL database:

 ```
 $ createdb <DATABASE_NAME>